Haris617/Haris617/README.md

 ## 🌟 About Me
 🔹 Strong interest in **problem solving** & software engineering
-🔹 Love building projects that actually *do something useful* (currently: Zoo Management System 🦁)
-🔹 Always experimenting, learning, and improving my coding skills
+🔹 Love building projects that actually *do something useful* 🔹 Always experimenting, learning, and improving my coding skills
-🔹 Chess player ♟️ (grinding rating on Chess.com)
+🔹 Chess player ♟️
 🔹 Into **calisthenics** 💪 — pull-ups, handstands, and more

 ---